MENU CLOSE

 Kawagoe Station Store

-Wishing for summer romance in Kawagoe, Little Edo
+Wishing for summer love in Koedo Kawagoe

-Along the way, we stopped at Kashiya Yokocho, where we enjoyed some nostalgic Ramune soda and hand-baked rice crackers, and discovered plenty of photogenic spots!
+On the way, we stopped at "Kashiya Yokocho" (Candy Alley), where we enjoyed nostalgic lemonade and handmade rice crackers, and discovered plenty of photogenic spots!

-Each wind chime had a strip of paper attached to it, with various wishes written on it, such as success in love or family happiness.
-We also wrote our wishes on strips of paper and hung them up.
-Being surrounded by the sound of the wind chimes while wearing yukata was a moment that truly made us feel like we were in Japanese summer.
+Each wind chime had a paper strip attached to it, on which various wishes were written, such as success in love or happiness for family.
+We also wrote our wishes on a paper strip and gently hung it up.
+Being surrounded by the sound of wind chimes while wearing yukata was truly a moment that made us feel like it was "Japanese summer."

 How to get to Hikawa Shrine